When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Bring new human and financial activity and investment into an otherwise neglected area

 It depends.
-If our team and your team feel you’re ready to design and launch a challenge on your own, we provide limited advisory services to launch a challenge on the HeroX platform.
+If our team and your team feel you’re ready to design and launch a crowdsourcing project on your own, we provide limited advisory services to launch one on the HeroX platform.
 However, if the situation lends itself to a more hands-on experience, we have a range of services that we can provide you and your team.
 Please contact us.

 Yes, but there are a few caveats.
-If you launch your Challenge (and you are the one to set the winning guidelines), the guidelines you set must be hard enough to move the needle on the issue you care about.
+If you launch your Crowdsourcing Project (and you are the one to set the winning guidelines), the guidelines you set must be hard enough to move the needle on the issue you care about.

-To confirm that, they will be vetted by a third party (HeroX in this case).
-From there, you can compete in your Challenge - and you’ll be competing against anyone else who enters as well.
+To confirm that, they will be vetted by a third party (HeroX or the greater HeroX community).
+From there, you can compete in your Crowdsourcing Project - and you’ll be competing against anyone else who enters as well.

-Launching a challenge involves attracting innovators to the competition.
+Launching a crowdsourcing project involves attracting innovators to it.
 If it means setting up the page on HeroX, that means completing the intro video, the guidelines, FAQ's and anything else that a potential innovator would need to know.
 It also means that it's a time for getting the word out to the world which can involve various marketing activities including online and offline channels.

-It is important to build a challenge team.
+It is important to build a crowdsourcing team.
 Many hands make light work.

-That will be up to you and how technical the Challenge is.
+That will be up to you and how technical the Crowdsourcing Project is.
 HeroX and your crowd will support you in refining your goal.
-This is the most crucial step in the Challenge Design process.
+This is the most crucial step in the Design process.
 You want to have a goal that is big enough to challenge and motivate people while keeping it within the parameters of the solvable.
-Generally, though, it will take you a couple of months to get prepared.
+Generally, though, it will take you a couple of months to get fully prepared.

 It’s up to you.
-There are several factors to consider, such as the type of Challenge, the prize, the number of individuals or teams registered, and the degree of difficulty of the challenge.
-Generally, challenges will run for 6-18 months.
+There are several factors to consider, such as the type of project (ideas vs. prototypes), the award, the number of individuals or teams registered, and the degree of difficulty.
+Generally, challenges will run anywhere between 3 months to a full year (or longer!)

-We encourage you to launch challenges that have prizes between $250,000 and $1M.
-With our experiences in competitions, those are numbers that attract innovators to problems that are solvable within a 6-18 month timeframe.
+We encourage you to launch crowdsourcing projects that have awards between $50,000 and $1M (or a non-monetary award that has a similar dollar equivalent).
+In our experience, those are numbers that attract innovators to problems that are solvable within a 6 to 18 month timeframe.

-But we also think there could be successful prizes for just a few thousand dollars too.
-The size of the prize should match the risk and complexity of the challenge.
+But we also think there could be successful projects for just a few thousand dollars too.
+The size of the award should match the risk and complexity.
 Whatever it takes to encourage innovators to compete.

-It depends on your challenge.
+It depends on your crowdsourcing project.
 Are you looking for a business plan?
 Or are you looking for a material solution?
-The amount of resources, materials, and brain power needed all change your purse size.
+The amount of resources, materials, and brain power needed all change your award size.
 Lucky for you, the crowd can help you decide what will work best.
 These are some of the considerations:

 How much a team might need to spend to achieve the goal

-If there is no winner for the Challenge, the funds will either be returned to the sponsor (less HeroX’s 10%) or the sponsor can choose to put the funds toward another Challenge.
+If there is no winner, the funds will either be returned to the sponsor (less HeroX’s 10% fee) or the sponsor can choose to put the funds toward another project.

-The range is very vast - there are examples of competitions with only 10-50 participants and some that draw tens of thousands.
-We can't predict that.
-However, if the goal is to attract many, than the community development plan will reflect a strategy to get them.
+The range is very vast -- there are examples of competitions with only 10-50 participants and some that draw thousands.
+We can't predict that!
+However, if the goal is to attract many, than your promotional and outreach plans will need to reflect a strategy to get them.

-We’ll provide the ability for people to sign up to receive email updates from your organization on your Challenge page.
-We’ll provide you with the contact info for all of the people who sign up.
+Your HeroX page provides the ability for people to sign up to receive email updates from your organization on your Crowdsourcing page.
+You'll be able to download the contact information for all of the people who sign up.

-We are constantly designing new tools to empower challenge creators to build the communities for their challenges.
+We are constantly designing new tools to empower sponsors and creators to build the communities for their Crowdsourcing Projects.
 Our product team has already designed many tools with functional input from our clients.

-Operating a competition means that you have to run it as a project or program.
-It means that someone has to attract innovators, retain innovators, attract judges, creating judging contracts, ensure that there is no cheating, making sure that innovators know what's going on and what's required of them, organize team summits (if desired), managing the budget, and so on.
-There are part of the project that are busier than others.
+Operating a crowdsourcing project means that you have to run it as a program or a new product launch.
+It means that someone has to attract innovators, retain innovators, attract judges, ensure that there is no cheating, making sure that innovators know what's going on and what's required of them, organize team summits (if desired), managing the budget, and so on.
+There are parts of the project that are busier than others.
 The launch and start of a competition is very busy and is a full time job.
 During the middle, when innovators are busy working on their solutions, it can be quieter.
 It then picks up again towards the tail end of the competition when judging and awarding is happening.

-Each Challenge Page will include specifications on participation requirements.
+Each Crowdsourcing Page will include specifications on participation requirements.

 Yes, please do!

-Every Challenge will have clearly defined judging or winning criteria at the outset.
+Every Crowdsourcing Project will have clearly defined judging or winning criteria at the outset.
 An objective judging team and process will be put in place.
-In order to avoid any conflict of interest the current policy is that the Challengers cannot also be judges.

 The judges’ decisions are final.

-Prizes are distributed within 30 days of the announcement of the winner.
+It will depend on the sponsor or creator, but awards are typically distributed between 30 and 60 days of the announcement of the winner.

-Intellectual property rights will vary by Challenge.
-Please read the rules for the Challenge you’re interested in to find out more.
+Intellectual property rights will vary by Crowdsourcing Project.
+Please review the legal agreement or guidelines of the project you’re interested in to find out more.

-You can withdraw from a Challenge at any time and for whatever reason.
-If the Challenge had a registration fee associated with it, however, you would not be eligible for a refund.
+You can withdraw from a Crowdsourcing Project at any time and for whatever reason.

-Yes, you can create a Challenge and later compete to win that Challenge.
+Yes, you can create a Crowdsourcing Project and later compete to win it.

-Click the “Fund Challenge” button on the right side of any Challenge Page.
+First, you will need to create or be logged in to a HeroX account to complete a pledge.
+Next, click the “Fund” button on the right side of any Crowdsourcing page that needs funding.
 Select a pledge amount and then click the “Save my Pledge” button.
-You will be taken to our payment page where you will be taken through the checkout process.
+You will then be taken to our payment page where you are guided through the checkout process.

-Your card will be charged when the Challenge reaches its funding deadline and is fully funded.
-If the Challenge does not reach its funding goal, your card will not charged.
+Your card will be charged when the Crowdsourcing Project reaches its funding deadline and is fully funded.
+If the Crowdsourcing Project does not reach its funding goal, your card will not charged.

-No, only your HeroX Screen Name and location are listed in the Supporter section of the Challenge.
+No, only your HeroX Screen Name and location are listed in the Funders section of the Crowdsourcing Project.

-The Challenge Creator will receive a message with your screen name and your pledge amount.
-They will be able to contact you directly through the HeroX messaging system.
-You will also receive all updates on the Challenge.
+The Crowdsourcing Creator will receive a message with your screen name and your pledge amount.
+They will also be able to contact you directly through the HeroX messaging system.

-You will receive an email notification when the Challenge has reached its goal and your card is charged for your pledge amount.
+You will receive an email notification when the Crowdsourcing Project has reached its goal and your card is charged for your pledge amount.

 Yes.
 You can increase, decrease or cancel your pledge at any time.
-However, you may not cancel or decrease your pledge after the challenge has reached its goal and your card has been charged.
+However, you may not cancel or decrease your pledge after the Crowdsourcing Project has reached its goal and your card has been charged.

-If your question relates to the Challenge, contact the Challenge Sponsor directly, their contact information is on the right side of the Challenge Page.
-If your question is about your own Challenge, fill out the form at the bottom of this page.
+If your question relates to a particular Crowdsourcing Project, contact the sponsor or creator directly (their contact information is on the right side of the Crowdsourcing page).
+If your question is about your own Crowdsourcing Project, you can contact the HeroX team here.

-HeroX uses a crowdsourcing platform to solve problems through customized competitions.
+HeroX uses a crowdsourcing platform to solve problems through customized projects or competitions.
 There are 5 steps:

 Problem declared: You state a problem